ekoerp1/School-Hacks-You-Need-Bookmarklets-/README.md

 duolingo hack- execute and add the amount of xp you want added into the box its super op refresh after completion

+smashkarts.io ESP - Set camera settings to low and auto quality off and enable wide camera play around with making it lower quality and it should work on most maps

-DISCLAMER- this is a archive of my favorite bookmarklet FULL CREDIT to the owners.
+DISCLAMER- this is a archive of my favorite bookmarklets FULL CREDIT to the owners.